When a patient is first diagnosed with lymphoma, their life changes abruptly.

 Far beyond the initial laboratory tests and deciding what treatment strategy to adopt.

-During the entire course of the treatment and several years following its completion, there are many other issues arising, such as:
+During the entire course of the treatment and for several years after, there are many new issues to face, such as:

-All these issues should be understood and addressed as soon as possible after diagnosis.
+All these issues should be understood and addressed ASAP after diagnosis.

 Lymphoma treatment may be long and complicated.